boofish/Silhouette-Misc/docs/SETUP_WB.md

 1. When compiling, if you see an error message similar to `error: startup/startup_stm32l475xx.o: Conflicting CPU architectures 13/0`, navigate to `startup` directory inside your project, rename `startup_stm32l475xx.S` to `startup_stm32l475xx.s` (lowercase .s).
 2. (May cause unknown side effects) When compiling, if you see error `error: unknown register name 'vfpcc' in asm`, open `CMSIS/core/cmsis_gcc.h` inside your project, search `vfpcc`, comment out surrounding codes.
     - NOTE: This modification may cause unknown side effects for instructions using vfpcc register.
 We are still checking if it is safe to do so.

+## Using Minicom to connect to STM32 Board's COM Terminal
+1. Connect STM32 board to computer.
+2. Install minicom.
+3. Use `dmesg | grep tty` to find which tty device STM32 is.
+4. For the first time running Minicom, use `sudo minicom -s` to enter configuration menu.
+5. Select 'Serial port setup'.
+6. Press 'A' to change 'Serial Device'.
+Change the path to the path shown in step 2.
+When finished, press Enter.
+7. Press 'F' to change 'Hardware Flow Control' to 'No'.
+Then press Enter to return to main configuration menu.
+8. (Optional) If you want to save this configuration as default so that you don't need to do it every time when launching Minicom, select 'Save setup as dfl'.
+9. Select 'Exit'.
+It should be connected to the board.